allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 ![Max rate](/img/articles/2017-03-03-hermes-max-rate/restart_max.png)

 As we can see, for the short period of time when a consumer starts, a higher max-rate was granted.
-Then, when the next one kicks in, the previous one is actually done and can give away it's share.
+Then, when the next one kicks in, the previous one is actually done and can give away it’s share.
 As can be seen, this has happened quite quickly.

-The algorithm leaves an uneven distribution, but that's ok.
+The algorithm leaves an uneven distribution, but that’s ok.
-None of the consumers is actually busy, so they're satisfied with their current max-rate.
+None of the consumers is actually busy, so they’re satisfied with their current max-rate.

 #### Distributing rate across data centers